The Peter M. Friedman

 AANE now offers comprehensive online training courses that teach how to effectively work with neurodiverse couples in therapy

 TRAINING 101: Fundamentals of Working with Neurodiverse Couples in Therapy teaches therapists how to recognize, understand, and effectively treat neurodiverse couples in therapy.
-This 10 hour self-paced online training.
+This is a 10 hour self-paced online training.

 Developed by Grace Myhill, MSW, the course includes in depth lectures from Grace and other experts in the field, including insights and observations from a panel of therapists who work with neurodiverse couples.
 In addition to hearing from professionals, you will get an intimate peek into the lives of 10 neurodiverse couples as they share their experiences and the complexities of being in a neurodiverse relationship.